cstrawberry/predictive-universe/docs/paper/appendices/appendix_i_scaled_gravity.md

 **I.7.1 Galactic Scales: Law Modification as the Low-Cost Solution**

 In the moderate potential wells of galaxies, the required gravitational enhancement is small.
 Here, PCE selects the most efficient mechanism: a local adaptation of MPU network parameters.
-This "parameter relaxation" (Section I.5) manifests as a scale-dependent Newton constant, `G(R)` (Eq.
-I.4).
+This "parameter relaxation" (Section I.5) manifests as a scale-dependent Newton constant, `G(R)` (Equation I.4).
 This is the low-cost solution, as it represents a passive relaxation of the substrate and the required asymptotic enhancement `A_G` is small enough to remain consistent with global cosmological constraints.
 In the weak-field limit, this is formally equivalent to an effective dark matter density that tracks the baryonic distribution:

 $$
 \nabla^2\Phi \simeq 4\pi G_0 \left[ \rho_b(R) + \rho_{\mathrm{DM,eff}}(R) \right], \quad \text{where} \quad \rho_{\mathrm{DM,eff}}(R) = \left[ \frac{G(R)}{G_0} - 1 \right] \rho_b(R).